bvansomeren/ansible-periodic-conf/README.md

 bvansomeren.periodic-conf
 =========================

-Sets up your /etc/periodic.conf to override the /etc/defaults/periodic.conf values for periodic maintenance tasks in FreeBSD
+Sets up your /etc/periodic.conf to override the /etc/defaults/periodic.conf values for periodic maintenance tasks in FreeBSD.
+You will find more information on how to configure periodic.conf in it's manpage.

 Requirements
 ------------